Cook smarter

 Glass or metal bowls both work.
 Metal heats faster; glass holds heat more evenly.

-Why a bain-marie works
+Why does a bain-marie work?

 The physics are simple: water cannot exceed 100°C (212°F) at standard pressure.
 By surrounding your dish with water, you cap the maximum temperature the food is exposed to, even if the oven is set higher.